Michael Denomme Principal

 Mr. Denomme believes that stack sampling should be more than generating data for the sake of data.
 It is generating the right data to facilitate strategic facility decisions and to provide the most accurate representation of the source and/or facility.
 Working closely with the LEHDER (ISG) Industrial Services Group, Mr. Denomme provides a broad perspective on the value of quality emission data to a facility.

 In 2013, Mr. Denomme was presented with the Matthew S. DeVito Award by the Source Evaluation Society for "exemplifying the highest levels of quality, integrity and safety".
-He is one of only six people in the industry to have received this honour since the inception of the award.
+He is one of only eight people in the industry to have received this honour since the inception of the award.

 Emissions Testing Projects